yacubovvs/CubOS/releases/M5StickC/README.md

 * Pedometer
 * Sleep time
 * 1 week history
+* In day history by hours for sleep and steps
 * Up to 2 days on one charge
 * 80x160 display full framebuffer 65k colors